 For acne, gently cleanse and dry the skin.
-Apply a thin film of cream or gel to the entire face (everything between the hairline, jawline, and ears) once a day in the evening.
+Apply a thin film of cream, gel, or lotion to the entire face (everything between the hairline, jawline, and ears) once a day in the evening.

 For photodamage, remove makeup before applying the cream.
 Apply a pea-sized amount of cream to the entire face, including a careful application to the eyelids if desired.

 Take special care to minimize contact with the eyes, lips, and mucous-producing areas.
 Make sure the skin is dry before application.
 If you apply a moisturizer before this medication, allow it to absorb into the skin before applying the tazarotene cream.

 Wash your hands with soap and water after applying the gel or cream, unless you are treating psoriasis on your hands.

 This medication may cause increased sensitivity of the skin to sunlight.
 Sunscreen (minimum SPF 30) and protective clothing should be used when the skin is exposed to sunlight.
 Avoid getting the medication in your eyes, and do not take the medication by mouth.
 Do not cover the treatment areas with dressings or bandages.
 Do not apply to skin that is broken or severely inflamed.